-Other important disclosures that need to be made by an entity are:
+Other important information that an entity needs to disclose are:

-- the significant judgment that entities have made in the process of applying the entities’ accounting policies.
+- The significant judgments – These are judgments that entities have made in the process of applying the entities’ accounting policies.
 The significant judgment made are those that have the most significant effect on the amounts recognised in the financial statements.

-- the significant assumptions that entities made about the future and other major sources of estimation uncertainty at the end of the reporting period.
+- The significant assumptions – These are assumptions that entities made about the future and other major sources of estimation uncertainty at the end of the reporting period.
 The assumptions and estimation uncertainty should have a significant risk of resulting in material adjustments to the numbers of assets and liabilities reported in the financial statements within the next financial year.

-- Disclosure on the capital management by the entity.
-It covers the objective, policies and processes for managing capital.
-The disclosure on capital management should also include whether an entity complies or has not complied with any externally imposed capital requirement and the consequence if not comply.
+- Capital management – Disclosure on the capital management covers the objective, policies and processes for managing capital.
+It also include whether an entity complies or has not complied with any externally imposed capital requirement and the consequence if not comply.